How to Make Your Home WiFi Faster

 How to make WiFi signal stronger

 You can fix some WiFi coverage and speed problems by tweaking router settings, relocating the router or adding an expander device.
 But if it's an old router with outdated technology, you're probably better off buying a new router.
 We'll show you how to check your existing router to see if it's up to speed.
 You don't need any special tools, just the owner's manual for your router.
 If you can't find it, we'll show you how to get it.
-Here are free things on the Internet everyone should use.

 Is Your WiFi System Up to Date?